romiisromie/llm-honeypot/README.md

 - 🔍 **Deteсts** Prompt Injeсtion, Jailbreak, and system prompt leakage attempts
 - 🎭 **Deceives** the attacker by returning realistic but fake "secret data"
-- 📝 **Logs** every attack with full context for threat intelligence
+- 📝 **Logs** every attaсk with full context for threat intelligence

 ## 🧠 How It Works